Medically reviewed by Drugs.com. Last updated on Jun 23, 2021.

 This medicine comes with a patient information insert.
 Read and follow the instructions in the insert carefully.
 Ask your doctor if you have any questions.

-Take the capsule approximately 30 minutes after the same meal each day.
+Take the capsule at least 30 minutes after the same meal each day.
 Swallow the capsule whole.
 Do not chew or open it.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.